 The enrolment process as it exists today began evolving in the mid 1960s.
-Enrolment forms can be obtained either by mail or in person from our office or you can download the Whakapapa Registration Form here.
-Due to signatures and attachments required, this form cannot be completed electronically at this stage.
+Enrolment forms can be obtained either by mail, in person from our office, you can download the Whakapapa Registration Form or you can complete your whakapapa registration online.
 The main information required, beside personal details, are your whakapapa and the name(s) of your original 1848 Kaumātua and their corresponding census number(s).
 These details can be found in the Ngāi Tahu 1848 Census known as the ‘Blue Book’ (469kb PDF file).

 If you are not familiar with your whakapapa or unable to complete these details you will need to make an appointment with, or contact this office.